Welcome to today's edition of the Rush 24-7 podcast.

 And we are back.

-Limbaugh on open line Friday.
+Rush Limbaugh on Open Line Friday.

-Grab uh Grab Sondbite 11.
+Grab Sunbite 11.

 This is interesting.

-We're gonna get to everything.
+We're going to get to everything.

 We always do.

-In fact, I've got some things from yesterday that I really meant to get to that I hadn't didn't have a chance to.
+In fact, I've got some things from yesterday that I really meant to get to that I didn't have a chance to.

-He's now suggesting that uh fat people be taxed by body weight in terms of Obamacare, try to defray costs.
+He's now suggesting that fat people be taxed by body weight in terms of Obamacare, try to defray costs.

 Senate Republicans are working to influence Supreme Court on Obamacare.